Skip to content

 WORKFLOW

-Path to workflow directory containing config.toml.
+Path to workflow directory containing workflow configuration file.

-imbi-automations config.toml ./my-workflow --project-id 123
+Example: bash imbi-automations config.toml workflows/update-python --all-projects imbi-automations config.toml ./my-workflow --project-id 123

 Targeting Options